othmanmanasrah95/transfer/README.md

 Initialize a neural network with pre-trained weights and let all weights be adjusted with the new training.

 **Description:**
-a chrome extension that extracts text from web pages, and answer the user questions depending on the content extracted from web page visited by help of large language model.
+Ask questions to your documents without an internet connection, using the power of LLMs.
+100% private, no data leaves your execution environment at any point.
+You can ingest documents and ask questions without an internet connection! by using chrome extension that extracts text from web pages, and answer the user questions depending on the content extracted from web page visited by help of large language model.

 # How to run